XiXiaPdx/zoo-angular/README.md

 It is built with ARIA - ["Web Accessibility Initiative – Accessible Rich Internet Applications"](https://www.w3.org/TR/wai-aria/) - as a foundational principle.
 This is my first conscious attempt to include ARIA into a web application.

-### _In order to test ARIA, please use a screen reader to checkout the application.
-I used VoiceOver on Mac for testing purposes._
+##### In order to test ARIA, please use a screen reader to checkout the application.
+I used VoiceOver on Mac for testing purposes.

 ```
 While in your browser, start up VoiceOver with Command+F5 on Mac
 ```

-As you tab through to navigate the page with our keyboard, you will reach an animal image.
+As you tab through to navigate the page with your keyboard, you will reach an animal image.

 ![Zoo of Mythical Creatures](./resources/images/voiceOverDirections.jpg)